“Leadership is influence” by John C. Maxwell.

 The ‘four corners’ mentions 4 diagnostic components that are important to competitor analysis: future goals; current strategy; assumptions; and capabilities.

-Mastering the following four components can help forecast how a competitor may answer to a given situation-
+So, Mastering the following four components can help forecast how a competitor may answer to a given situation-

 - Motivation – drivers: Inspecting a competitor’s goals helps in understanding whether they are satisfied with their market position & current performance.
-This assist to forecast how they react to external forces & how probable it is that they will alter their strategy.
+Certainly, This assist to forecast how they react to external forces & how probable it is that they will alter their strategy.

 - Motivation – management assumptions: The insight & beliefs that a competitor has about itself, the industry & other companies will affect its strategic decisions.
-Inspecting these beliefs can help identify the competitor’s partiality & blind points.
+Furthermore, Inspecting these beliefs can help identify the competitor’s partiality & blind points.

 - Actions – strategy: A company’s strategic planning tools and techniques decides how a competitor competes in the market.
 Although, there can be a difference between ‘intentional strategy’ (the strategy in accordance with interviews, annual reports & public statements) and the ‘registered strategy’ (the strategy that the company is following in practice, as confirmed by capital spending, assets & new product development).
 Where the present strategy is submitting acceptable results, it is logical to believe that an organisation will resume to compete in the same way as it currently does.